tascott/london-doodles-decap/content/home.md

 testimonials:
   title: Happy Families
   items:
-    - quote: "Our puppy has brought so much joy to our family.
-The breeder was professional and caring throughout the entire process."
+    - quote: Our puppy has brought so much joy to our family.
+The breeder was professional and caring throughout the entire process.
-      author: "Sarah Johnson"
+      author: Sarah Johnson
-    - quote: "Excellent experience from start to finish.
-Our doodle is healthy, happy, and exactly what we wanted!"
+    - quote: Excellent experience from start to finish.
+Our doodle is healthy, happy, and exactly what we wanted!
-      author: "Mike Thompson"
+      author: Mike Thompson
-    - quote: "The ongoing support even after bringing our puppy home has been amazing."
+    - quote: The ongoing support even after bringing our puppy home has been amazing.
-      author: "Lisa Anderson"
+      author: Lisa Anderson
 cta:
   title: Ready to Meet Your New Best Friend?
-  description: Contact us today to learn more about our available puppies or get on our waiting list.
+  description: Contact us today to learn more about our available puppies or get
+    on our waiting list.
   buttonText: Contact Us
-  buttonLink: "/contact"
+  buttonLink: /contact
 ---